-Support for national liberation organisations and solutions to regional conflicts are also of concern according to literature distributed by SI.
-In fact, the organisation has sponsored meetings in recent years in Latin

-America, the Caribbean, Africa, and the Asia-Pacific region about issues affecting those areas.
+Support for national liberation organizations and solutions to regional conficts are also of concern according to literature distributed by Sl.
+In fact, the organization has sponsored meetings in recent years in Latin America, the Caribbean, Africa, and the Asia-Pacific region about issues affecting those areas.

-In recent years SI's council has meet in Rome on the theme of peace, democracy and human rights in the Mediterranean; in Dakar on problems in Africa; in Madrid on issues of European development; and last December in Paris with the world economy as the theme.
+In recent years SI's council has met in Rome on the theme of Peace, Democracy and Human Rights in the Mediterranean; in Dakar on problems in Africa; in Madrid on issues of European development; and last December in Paris with the World Economy as the theme.

 But when it comes to the Arab-Israeli problem SI has been very hesitant and insecure, no doubt at least partially because of membership in SI of the two Israeli parties.
-The meeting next month in Brussels is a very small step, long-overdue of course; still it seems destined not to break any new ground.
+The meeting next month in Brussels is a very small step.
+Long overdue of course; still it seems destined not to break any new ground.

 SI members will be the participants with an audience of select guests that will include the PLO.
-The meeting likely to be promoted as an important step toward an international peace conference on the Mid-east - a timely subject of course - but it is likely to be little more than one more gathering held primarily to fulfill organisational needs.
+The meeting is likely to be promoted as an important step toward an intentional peace conference on the Middle East - a timely subject of course but it is likely to be little more than one more gathering held primarily to fulfill organizational needs.

 The task SI has set for itself is not very visionary and thus it's likely it will be a success by their own standards.
-The Israelis will be able to say the PLO wasn't a member of the conference, only a guest, and they were unable to control whom the SI secretariat invited as guests.
+The Israelis will be able to say the PLO wasn't a member of the conference, only a guest, and they were unable to control whom the SI Secretariat invited as guests.
 The PLO will be able to say they were invited as guests on equal footing with representatives from other countries.
-The SI will be able to say the PLO was invited not as a country but just as other groups and other guests from liberation organisations.
+The SI will be able to say the PLO was invited not as a country but just as other groups and other guests from liberation organizations.

-What will go on behind-the-scenes, of course, that is difficult to foresee and more likely to depend on developments in the Mid-east between now and then than on anything SI is planning, or able, to do.
+What will go on behind the scenes, of course, is difficult to foresee and more likely to depend on developments in the Middle East between now and then than on anything SI is planning, or able, to do.
 My own suspicion, however, is not to expect very much.